strollinghome/pr-redeem/README.md

+Install foundry.
 See the [Foudry Github](https://github.com/gakonst/foundry#installation) repo for installation.

 The script in this repo prints out all values redeemed for all holders.
 To run script